Recipe for Hope | The River Food Pantry

 Recipe for Hope

-Our Recipe for Hope Campaign has a goal of $12 million to fund these components:
+As of July 2025, our Recipe for Hope Campaign received gifts and grants totaling $12 million to fund these components!

 • Land and Title: $1,000,000